Skip to content

 }

-Control Over Copy and Assignment in C++
+Coping Objects and Assignment in C++

 The copy constructor and assignment operator define the semantics of a = b.

-• The copy constructor defines how a new object created as a copy of an existing object (e.g., when function parameters are passed).
+• The copy constructor defines how a new object is created as a copy of an existing object (e.g., when function parameters are passed).

 • More low-level control is available (e.g., performing a deep copy instead of a shallow copy).